yeasy/openstack-tool/README.md

 ##bash_color
 Will enable colorful bash if supported.
 Please rename this to .bash_color, and put in your home directory.

 ##ovs_mon
 This script can monitor the OpenvSwitches by filtering useful rules from them.
 The rules are re-formated for better observation.
+Just put it in your PATH such as /usr/local/bin/.

 The original way to observe the rules in a switch (e.g., s1) is using ovs-ofctl, while it's hard to explore when there're lots of rules
 ```